MixedRealityToolkit/MixedRealityToolkit-Unity/CONTRIBUTING.md

 * Should have participated in multiple code reviews of other PR’s, including those of other Maintainers and Contributors.
 * Should be active on the Project's community forums.

-Maintainers are added and removed via procedures outlined in the [GOVERNANCE.md](./GOVERNANCE.md) file.
+Maintainers are added and removed via procedures outlined in the [Governance document](./GOVERNANCE.md).

 ---
 Part of MVG-0.1-beta.